Frequently Asked Questions

 Q: Do the terms and conditions for MariaDB customers change materially between BSL 1.0 and 1.1?

 A: No. The changes introduced in BSL 1.1 are wording changes aimed at simplifying the adoption of BSL by other vendors, through setting consistent user expectations on BSL.
+One wording change is the elimination of Use Limitation (from BSL 1.0), which is replaced by Additional Use Grant (in BSL 1.1).

 Q: Why did MariaDB Corporation adopt a new license for MariaDB MaxScale?

-A: MariaDB Corporation adopted BSL to ensure that Open Source development can continue to deliver the innovation benefits of entirely open code (vs. say Open Core), while providing a model for the company to have a sustainable business.
+A: MariaDB Corporation adopted BSL to ensure that Open Source development can continue to deliver the innovation benefits of entirely open code (vs. say open core), while providing a model for the company to have a sustainable business.

 Q: Which MariaDB Corporation products will be under the BSL?